tliron/commonlog/README.md

 func main() {
     if m := commonlog.NewErrorMessage(0, "engine", "parser"); m != nil {
-        m.Set("_message", "Hello world!").Set("myfloat", 10.2).Send()
+        m.Set("_message", "Hello world!").Set("myFloat", 10.2).Send()
     }
     util.Exit(0)
 }
 ```

-Note that `commonlog.NewMessage` will return nil if the message cannot be created, for example if
+Note that `commonlog.NewMessage` will return nil if the message is not created, for example if the
-the message level is higher than the max level for that name, so you always need to check against nil.
+message level is higher than the max level for that name, so you always need to check against nil.

+That first integer argument is "depth", referring to callstack depth.
+This is only used when tracing is
+enabled to add the file name and line number of the logging location in the source code.
+For example, a
+value of 0 would use this location, while a value of 1 would use the caller of the current function,
+and so on.

-`Set` can accept any key and value, but two special keys are recognized by the API:
+`Set` can accept any key and value, but special keys are recognized by the API:

 * `_message`: The main description of the message.
 This is the key used by unstructured logging.
 * `_scope`: An optional identifier that can be used to group messages, making them easier to filter
   (e.g. by grep on text).
 Backends may handle this specially.
 Unstructured backends may, for example,
   add it as a bracketed prefix for messages.
+* `_file`: Source code file name
+* `_line`: Source code line number within file (expected to be an integer)

 Also note that calling `util.Exit(0)` to exit your program is not absolutely necessary, however
 it's good practice because it makes sure to flush buffered log messages for some backends.